mrjackyliang/homebridge-adt-pulse/README.md

 The script provides an active connection to the ADT Pulse portal.
 Here is a list of must-knows, just in case you might want to debug (or improve) the plugin:

 1. Device and zone statuses are polled every __3 seconds__.
 If there are more than 2 login failures, device polling and portal sync stops.
 2. Supported versions are `17.0.0-71` and `18.0.0-78`.
 If this plugin does not support either version, a warning will appear in the logs.
-Please [create a bug report](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=bug_report.md) to let me know!
+Please [submit an issue](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new/choose) to let me know!

 ## Credits and Appreciation
 If you would like to show your appreciation for its continued development, you can optionally become my supporter on [GitHub Sponsors](https://github.com/sponsors/mrjackyliang) or [Patreon](https://www.patreon.com/mrjackyliang)!